freeCodeCamp/chinese/chinese/articles/how-to-write-unit-tests-in-react.md

 ## How to Set Up Our Project

 First, create the app with `create-react-app`.
 We’ll be using [Jest](https://jestjs.io/docs/getting-started) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).
-Both of them come pre - installed with `create-react-app`.
+Both of them come pre-installed with `create-react-app`.
 You can see what it looks like here:

 ```javascript
 "dependencies": {